About people and machinery

 The Museum of Industry: industrial heritage in Ghent

 The Museum of Industry is housed in an old cotton mill.
-It provides a unique picture of the profound technological changes that our society has undergone in the last 250 years.
 Enjoy a magnificent view of the city from the highest floor of this transparent building.
 The museum also features a device you can use to scan the skyline and discover the industrial past of the buildings you see.

 Museum of Industry in Ghent: mega kid-friendly!

 If you’re out in Ghent on a weekend break with your children, this is the ideal museum to visit with your curious kids.
 Explore everything together.
 Children aged between 1.5 and 12 years can enjoy themselves with the museum game ‘About people and machines’.
 Discover the exhibition together with your family by means of a booklet and a lunch box full of assignments.
 Every child is given specific assignments depending on their age category.
 The exhibition “Three centuries of graphic industry” offers both children and adults the opportunity to make their very own mini zine.
 A nice memento of your visit.
 Do you fancy imitating the sounds of machines together with your family?
 Then be sure to visit the Museum of Industry and experience an hour of family fun!
 Fantastic fun!